satyajeetn/satyajeetn.github.io/_pages/about.md

   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+  scrollable: false # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
 I am currently a second year Ph.D. student in the [Department of Computer Sciecne](https://cs.georgetown.edu) at [Georgetown University](https://www.google.com/search?client=safari&rls=en&q=georgetown+university&ie=UTF-8&oe=UTF-8), where I am part of the [Theory Group](https://cstheory-georgetown.github.io).
 Prior to this, I was a master’s student at Georgetown, where I was and still am fortunate to be advised by [Sasha Golovnev](https://golovnev.org).